florath/wodiyc/README.rst

 During the years 2004 to 2006 some technical drawings of a wooden CNC milling machine appeared in the Internet.
 They were created by someone called 'jgro'.
-There were some versions of this machine and it is still very popular - because it looks that nobody ever updated the plans.
+There are some versions of this machine and it is still very popular - but it looks that nobody ever updated the plans.

 These plans had three major disadvantages:

 #.
 All items and measures were given in inch.
 Because I'm living in
-   Europe, it is mostly impossible to get the items and tools to manufacture the original plans.
+   Europe, it is mostly impossible to get the items and tools to manufacture using the original plans.

 #.
-A lot of 'additional' items are not available as of today.
+A lot of 'additional' items are not available any longer.

 #.
 The plans were not intended to be used in a CNC router itself.